Mass and Shape Determination of Optically Levitated Nanoparticles

 \;\\ When the translational damping of the particle is sufficiently high ($\gtrsim3\,\text{mbar}$), its motion is primarily described by the (single-sided) linear power spectral density (PSD)\cite{ThesisGieseler2014,ThesisErick2017}

 which can be directly obtained from the signals recorded by PDX and PDY.
-Here $\Omega_0$ represents the natural oscillation frequency and $\Gamma_0$ the damping rate of the nanoparticle due to the background gas, both in $\text{rad}/\text{s}$.
-The mass of the particle is denoted with $m$, and $k_B$ and $T$ are the Boltzman constant and the heatbath temperature respectively.
+Here $\Omega_0$ represents the natural oscillation frequency and $\Gamma_0$ is the damping rate of the nanoparticle due to the background gas, both in $\text{rad}/\text{s}$.
+The mass of the particle is denoted with $m$, and $k_B$ and $T$ are the Boltzmann constant and the heatbath temperature respectively.
 The subscript $F$ is used to denote that \autoref{eq:PSD} is driven by the thermal fluctuation force. \autoref{fig:PSDa} shows a typical translational PSD from a spherical nanoparticle.
-The cyclic frequencies of the X and Y channels are not degenerate due to some ellipticity in the optical trap\cite{Jin.Zhang.2019}.
-We obtain the natural frequency $\Omega_0$ and the damping rates $\Gamma_0$ by fitting \autoref{eq:PSD} to \autoref{fig:PSDa}.
+The cyclic frequencies of the X and Y channels are not degenerate due to some ellipticity in the optical trap.\cite{Jin.Zhang.2019} We obtain the natural frequency $\Omega_0$ and the damping rates $\Gamma_0$ by fitting \autoref{eq:PSD} to \autoref{fig:PSDa}.
 To obtain an impression of the ellipticity of the particle's morphology, we also use the torsional PSD, recorded by PD$\uptheta$.
 Typical torsional PSDs for three different particles are shown in \autoref{fig:PSDb}.
-The three particles were classified as a nanosphere, a dumbbell, and a triangle trimer, using the techniques described in this paper.\\
+The three particles were classified as a nanosphere, a dumbbell, and a triangle trimer, using the techniques described in this paper.
+We observe similar trap frequencies $\Omega_0$ (and therefore similar trap stiffness) for the translational motion of these three particles.\\